 - A two-way communication system must be provided for communication between the elevator lobby and a central control point that is constantly staffed by capable, trained, and authorized personnel who can provide emergency assistance.

-Some state and local building codes have added similar language pertaining to elevator lobby doors, however, the International Building Code does not include a section specifically addressing elevator lobby door locks – only the requirement that elevator lobbies have at least one code-compliant means of egress.
-This door could be equipped with a passage set, an alarm, or possibly a delayed egress lock, but there are currently no provisions within the IBC which would allow a fail safe electrified lock released upon fire alarm and power failure only.
-Check the local codes in the location of your facility or project to see specifically which requirements pertain to that jurisdiction.
+Some state and local building codes have added similar language pertaining to elevator lobby doors, however, the IBC does not currently include a section specifically addressing elevator lobby door locks – only the requirement that elevator lobbies have at least one code-compliant means of egress.
+This door could be equipped with a passage set, an exit alarm, or possibly a delayed egress lock, but there are currently no provisions within the IBC which would allow a fail safe electrified lock released upon fire alarm and power failure only.* Check the local codes in the location of your facility or project to see specifically which requirements pertain to that jurisdiction.

 *Note: A code change proposal to modify these requirements has been submitted for the 2024 edition of the IBC.